 sudo apt autoremove

-Next, remove the repository configuration file and GPG key:
+Remove the repository configuration file and GPG key, then refresh the package index:

 sudo rm /etc/apt/sources.list.d/vscodium.sources